-- Bad Education movie (2004) review: Pedro Almodóvar’s “gay film noir” is one of his most accomplished efforts – and possibly his most subversive one.
+- Bad Education movie (2004) review: Pedro Almodóvar’s “gay film noir” is one of his most accomplished efforts – and possibly his most subversive as well.
 Considering provocative Almodóvar fare like Dark Habits, All About My Mother, and Talk to Her, that’s no small feat.

-- Gael García Bernal turns in a gutsy characterization as the male equivalent of the alluring – and potentially deadly – women played in decades past by the likes of Jane Greer, Rita Hayworth, Joan Bennett, and Lizabeth Scott.
+- Gael García Bernal turns in a gutsy characterization as the male equivalent of the potentially deadly vixens played in decades past by the likes of Jane Greer, Rita Hayworth, Joan Bennett, and Lizabeth Scott.

 Bad Education movie review: Pedro Almodóvar’s brazenly subversive ‘gay film noir’ is a genre peak